 Non-discoverable Credentials

-Non-discoverable credentials (also known as non-resident keys in WebAuthn specification) are tied to a specific user and require the Relying Party (server) to store and provide a credential identifier to the authenticator during login.
-While the authenticator doesn't store the full credential itself, it uses this credential identifier in conjunction with an internal secret to access the necessary cryptographic keys.
-These credentials offer strong, phishing-resistant security, but they typically require the user to provide an identifier (like a username) to the Relying Party to initiate the login process.
+Non-discoverable credentials (also known as non-resident keys in the WebAuthn specification) are credentials tied to a specific user and require the Relying Party (server) to store and provide a credential identifier to the authenticator during sign-in.
+While the authenticator doesn't store the full credential itself, it uses this credential identifier together with a device-held key-encryption key to unwrap the associated private key.
+These credentials offer strong, phishing-resistant security, but they require the user to provide an identifier (such as a username) to the Relying Party to initiate the sign-in process.

-This page illustrates the use of non-discoverable credentials.
-You'll need to provide a username and a display name during registration.
-For subsequent logins, however, only your username is needed to identify you.
+This page demonstrates the use of non-discoverable credentials.
+You'll need to type a username and a display name during sign-up.
+For subsequent sign-ins, however, only your username will be required.

 Non-discoverable credentials are temporarily stored in memory cache for a maximum of 24 hours.